jrudar/TreeOrdination/README.md

 ### Future Work
 In the future we hope to add the following feature to TreeOrdination:
-    1) A simple interface to apply normalization and standardization procedures to the dataset
+    1) A simple interface to apply normalization and standardization procedures to the dataset.
-    2) A simple interface to apply useful transformations to the dataset
+    2) A simple interface to apply useful transformations to the dataset.
-    3) The ability to exclude columns from normalization/standardization/transformation
+    3) The ability to exclude columns from normalization/standardization/transformation.

 ### Install
 The LANDMark package is needed for TreeOrdination to work.
 It is available at: https://github.com/jrudar/LANDMark